-During a recent conversation with Patrik Latin, I had the opportunity to get his perspective as a senior pharmaceutical executive about what supply chain predictive analytics means for the future of this industry.
-I am so pleased that Patrik has permitted us to share his vision for the industry with you to deliver a series on supply chain predictive analytics covering critical topics facing a supply chain executive.
+I had a recent opportunity to get Patrik Latin's perspective, as a senior pharmaceutical executive, on what predictive analytics means for the future of supply chain.
+I am so pleased to share his vision for with you through this blog series.

+Today, we’re looking at how you can get started incorporating supply chain predictive analytics into your business.
 In the first post, we set the stage for predictive analytics – what is it and where did these analytics evolve from?
-Next, we discussed why supply chain predictive analytics are important for supply chain executives to incorporate into their modeling practices (Part 2).
-Today, we’re looking at how you can get started incorporating these data elements into your process.
+Next, we discussed why predictive analytics are important for supply chain executives to incorporate into their modeling practices (Part 2).
+For more information, download our e-book, A Supply Chain Predictive Analytics Conversation.

 Sebastian: We’ve talked about what it is and why it matters but at the end of the day, how is it that companies can create exponential, differentiated, and tangible value through predictive analytics in their supply chain?

 Patrik: A lot of variables play a role in the success of a company using predictive analysis (such as identifying the data that matters, the processes and systems to be used, etc.) but the biggest factor for success will be the people and the alignment between the various departments in an organization, all the way to the top of the decision-making tree.
 Having all the above defined, starting with organizational alignment, will give you the right basis for a successful implementation.